nddpj00/cheezebo-milestone1/README.md

 - __The Contact Us Page__

   - This page will allow the user to get in touch with Cheezbo.
 This could be to gain availability on event dates or to request a quote.
 The user will be asked to submit their full name, email address and type of event (later via radio buttons).
 There is also a textarea provided to allow further information.

+## User Experience (UX)

+-   ### User stories

+    -   #### First Time Visitor Goals

+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+I also want to locate their social media links to see their followings on social media to determine how trusted and known they are
+	4. As a First Time Visitor, I want to be able to easily contact the organisation to enquire futher.

+    -   #### Returning Visitor Goals

+        1. As a Returning Visitor, I want to find information about updates on produce and services.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        3. As a Returning Visitor, I want to find social links.

+    -   #### Frequent User Goals
+        1. As a Frequent User, I want to check to see if there are any newly added testimonials from recent customers.
+        2. As a Frequent User, I want to check to see if there are any new products offered.
+        3. As a Frequent User, I want to contact the organisation with any further queries I may have.

+-   ### Design
+    -   #### Colour Scheme
+  -   The two main colours used are Black and Yellow/Orange rgba (247, 172, 11).
+    -   #### Typography
+        -   The Bangers font is used for the name of the company ‘Cheezebo’ which is in part its logo too.
+Its used as a comic style font which helps bring a fun, modern feel to the company.
+The majority of the remaining font used is Raleway which compliments well with the comic style Bangers.
+Sans-serif is added as the back-up font in case Bangers or Raleway isnt supported.
+    -   #### Imagery
+        -   Large background hero images are used to allow users to quickly understand they’ve reached a cheese catering company and to offer an idea of the large variety that can be supplied.

+*   ### Wireframes

+    -   Home Page Wireframe – ("/images-readme/wireframe-indexhtml-homepage.webp")

+    -   Our Cheese page Wireframe - ( /images-readme/wireframe-ourcheese.webp)

+    -   Contact Us Page Wireframe – ( /images-readme/wireframe-contactus.webp)